-Duchess Potatoes are little fancy bundles of mashed potatoes that are piped, brushed with butter and baked till the edges are crispy and browned.
+Duchess Potatoes, or pommes duchesse, are little fancy bundles of mashed potatoes that are piped, brushed with butter, and baked till the edges are crispy and browned.
 They are perfect for small dinner parties yet easy enough for a weeknight meal.
 These perfectly proportioned spuds keep that one quest from hogging all the mashed potatoes.
-These tasty beauties are perfect for Thanksgiving and Christmas dinner .
+These tasty beauties are perfect for Thanksgiving and Christmas dinner.

 Are you planning any dinner parties this fall?
-Hubby and I love to entertain and when we do we make sure that our guests are satisfied, that they had a memorable meal and a great time.
-Good potato recipes are always welcome in our home and a great side dish for entertaining.
+Hubby and I love to entertain and when we do we make sure that our guests are satisfied and that they had a memorable meal and a great time.
+Good potato recipes are always welcome in our home and are a great side dish for entertaining.
 Have you tried any of my other mouthwatering potato recipes?
-Funeral Potatoes, Twice Baked Potatoes, Roasted Red Potatoes and this recipe are just a few of our favorites.
+Funeral Potatoes, Twice Baked Potatoes, Roasted Red Potatoes, and this recipe are just a few of our favorites.

 How to make Duchess Potatoes

-Start by boiling your potatoes in a large pot of water with a little salt until fork tender.
+First, peel your potatoes and cut them into 1-inch chunks.
+Boil the potatoes in a large pot of water with a little salt until fork tender.
 Then drain the water from the potatoes very well.
-Next place the cooked drained potatoes back on the stove on medium low for several minutes to cook off any lingering moisture.
+Next, place the cooked drained potatoes back on the stove on medium-low for several minutes to cook off any lingering moisture.
 This step is very important so the potatoes hold their shape.
-Now mash the potatoes with an old fashioned potato masher until they are well mashed.
-Then stir in the butter, cream, cheese, kosher salt and and fresh ground black pepper.
+Now mash the potatoes with a potato masher or potato ricer until they are well mashed.
+Then, stir in the butter, cream, cheese, kosher salt, and fresh ground black pepper.
 Now let the mixture cool for 5-10 minutes.
-Next stir in the egg yolks just until combined.
+Next, stir in the egg yolks just until combined.
 Now spoon the potatoes into a large piping bag fitted with a wide star tip.

-Pipe about 1/2 cup of mashed potatoes per mound on a parchment covered baking sheet.
-Then place the whole baking sheet in the fridge for about 30 minutes.
-This will help the potatoes firm up so you can gently brush with egg wash.
+Pipe about 1/2 cup of mashed potatoes per peak on a parchment-covered baking sheet.
+Then place the whole baking sheet in the fridge or freezer for about 30 minutes.
+This will help the potatoes firm up, so you can gently brush them with egg wash.
 Whisk together the egg and water.
-Now lightly brush the mounds.
-Finally bake until golden brown and crispy on the edges.
-For best results serve promptly.
+Now, lightly brush the mounds.
+Finally, bake until golden brown and crispy on the edges.
+For best results, serve promptly.

 Recipe notes and tips